pdfplum/pdfplum/http-pdf-generator/PREINSTALL.md

 This extension exposes an HTTP endpoint, which, when called, triggers the extension.

-Upon triggering, the extension downloads the template, runs Handlebars on it with the data from the endpoint's GET parameters, and converts it to PDF.
+Upon triggering, the extension downloads the template, runs Handlebars on it with the data provided in endpoint's JSON payload, and converts it to PDF.
 The generated PDF file is stored in a Firebase Storage bucket, and you can also configure the extension to return the PDF in the HTTP call response.

 ## Demo